25 Signs You’re Being Managed Out of Your Job!

 11. Unreasonable Deadlines

-• Being given impossible deadlines can be a tactic to set you up for failure, making it easier for them to justify letting you go.
+- Being given impossible deadlines can be a tactic to set you up for failure, making it easier for them to justify letting you go.
+This is another telltale sign you’re being managed out.

 12. Excessive Focus on Minor Mistakes

-• If your boss is nitpicking small errors that would have previously been overlooked, it could be a sign they’re building a case against you.
+- If your boss is nitpicking small errors that would have previously been overlooked, it might be because they’re building a case against you.
+Pay attention—this could mean you’re being managed out of your job!

 13. Changes in Communication Style

-• A sudden shift to cold, distant, or overly formal communication can indicate that your boss is trying to create a professional distance as they prepare to manage you out.
+- A sudden shift to cold, distant, or overly formal communication can indicate that you’re being managed out of your job..

 14. Frequent Reassignment of Your Work